The Poker Lab Rat

 Mobile Poker…?

-2. Here’s another cartoon sent in by a reader.
-Thanks Aces04_x - and yeah, I can relate to this one too.
-(See earlier poker cartoon from Sane_UK01 here).
+Here’s another cartoon sent in by a reader.
+Thanks Aces04_x – and yeah, I can relate to this one too.

 I’ve yet to find a mobile poker game I like much - if I’m playing poker I want my creature comforts…well, a comfy chair, plenty of cold diet Pepsi within reach and an antiglare screen big enough for at least 3 concurrent games.
 Ah…I know, why not use my PC?